-For more information about Post 16 & Post 18 pathways please follow the appropriate link - $\underline{Post 16}$, $\underline{Post 18}$
+For more information about Post 16 & Post 18 pathways please follow the appropriate link - Post 16, Post 18

-What Careers Personal Guidance should students expect to receive at BCCS?
+What Careers Personal Guidance should students expect to receive at Trinity Academy?

 To meet the requirements of Gatsby Benchmark 8 we are required to offer every student at least one independent careers guidance meeting with a Level 6 qualified careers advisor by the end of Yr11 and a further meeting by the end of Yr 13.
-At BCCS all Yr 11 and Yr 12 students are given the option to have a careers personal guidance meeting.
+At Trinity Academy all Yr 11 and Yr 12 students (in the future) are given the option to have a careers personal guidance meeting.
 This takes place under the Pathway Planner Programme where students are triaged first before meeting one to one or in small groups based on need.
-Yr 11 meetings take place during Term 2 & 3 and Yr 12 meetings take place during Terms 4 & 5.
-(Further information/support documents for BCCS Personal Guidance meetings can be found here).
+Yr 11 meetings take place during Term 1 and 2 and Yr 12 meetings take place in 2025 - term 2.
+(Further information/support documents for Trinity Academy Personal Guidance meetings can be found here).

-Are students expected to complete WEX at BCCS?
+Are students expected to complete WEX at Trinity Academy?

-As part of the BCCS Futures Programme all students are expected to complete an experience of work placement during their time at BCCS.
+As part of the Trinity Academy Futures Programme all students are expected to complete an experience of work placement during their time at Trinity Academy .
 WEX is completed in both Yr 10 and Yr 12.
-For Yr 10 students WEX will be completed within a fixed week, normally during Term 6.
-For Yr 12 students, although encourage to be completed during school holidays, WEX can be taken at any point during the academic year subject to permission of absence being sought and confirmed by 6th Form pastoral team.
+For Yr 10 students WEX will be completed within a fixed week, normally during Term 3.
+For Yr 12 students, WEX will also be completed in a fixed week however students may also be permitted to complete a WEX placement outside of this week subject to permission of absence being sought and confirmed by 6th Form pastoral team.
 It is expected that both Yr 10 and Yr 12 students will complete up to 5 days of WEX however no minimum or maximum limit is set to support students in finding the most appropriate placements.